 © 2018 IEEE.
 We present, in this work, a new thin-film antenna-coupled high-temperature superconducting (HTS) Josephson-junction terahertz (THz) mixer that demonstrates superior performance at frequencies around 0.34 THz.
 A novel dual-meander-slot thin-film antenna is designed to significantly improve the antenna-junction impedance matching and thus more efficient coupling of the THz signal power.
 Theoretical and experimental investigations are carried out to evaluate the mixer performance.
 This mixer can be applied to the sensitive THz wireless receivers.

-Gao, X, Du, J, Weily, AR, Zhang, T, Foley, CP & Guo, YJ 2016, 'Broadband Antenna-Coupled High-Temperature Superconducting Josephson-Junction Mixer for Terahertz Communication Applications', Infrared, Millimeter, and Terahertz waves (IRMMW-THz), 2016 41st International Conference on, International Conference on Infrared, Millimeter, and Terahertz waves, IEEE, Copenhagen.View/Download from: UTS OPUS or Publisher's site
+Gao, X, Du, J, Weily, AR, Zhang, T, Foley, CP & Guo, YJ 2016, 'Broadband Antenna-Coupled High-Temperature Superconducting Josephson-Junction Mixer for Terahertz Communication Applications', Infrared, Millimeter, and Terahertz waves (IRMMW-THz), 2016 41st International Conference on, International Conference on Infrared, Millimeter, and Terahertz waves, IEEE, Copenhagen.View/Download from: Publisher's site

 This paper presents a broadband terahertz (THz) high-temperature superconducting (HTS) mixer based on a log-periodic antenna-coupled YBa2Cu3O7-x (YBCO) step-edge Josephson junction.
 The THz thin-film antenna, as well as the microwave coupling circuits, have been carefully designed to optimize the power transmission from and into the junction while realizing good isolation between the DC bias, local-oscillator (LO) and intermediate-frequency (IF) ports.
 This mixer device has been fabricated, packaged and characterized to demonstrate a frequency down-conversion capability with a view to potential application in THz wireless communication systems.